open-craft/accounting/README.md

 This would mean that the integration uploaded `invoice.pdf` to folder `09`, inside folder `invoices-in`, which was inside folder `2017`.
 This also thus corresponds to the invoice's billing start date being `2017-09-X` where `X` is any day in September.

-For your development environment to use Google Drive integration, you'll have to setup a service account on Google Console.
+For your development environment to use Google Drive integration, you'll have to set up a service account on Google Console.
 This service account can then be associated with PKCS12 credentials, which you can download.

 The PKCS12 credentials can be stored as `.p12` in the root of this repository, or anything that matches the `GOOGLE_AUTH_PKCS12_FILE_PATH` setting.